 Despite trying not to lose your cool, you ended up turning the tables and screaming?
 Don’t worry, it happens to the best of us.
 If you’re wondering how other innocent people have responded to cheating accusations, we’ve got you covered.

 If you’re guilty and reading this to hide your crimes, please know that it won’t work.
-Sooner or later, what’s done in the dark will always find a way to shine.
+Sooner or later, what’s done in the dark will find a way to come to light.
 That being said, there are some fundamental differences between how someone guilty will react to being accused of cheating and how an innocent person reacts.
 Let’s get into a bit more detail.

 2. They will look you in the eye and confront you

-Innocent people will look you in the eye, deny the claim and try to decipher why this thought occurred in your mind.
-A guilty person will try to evade the situation, avoid eye contact and diffuse as quickly as possible by changing the topic.
+Innocent people will look you in the eye, deny the claim, and try to decipher why this thought occurred in your mind.
+A guilty person will try to evade the situation, avoid eye contact, and diffuse it as quickly as possible by changing the topic.
 You may even end up having a constructive conversation with your innocent partner there and then, instead of them storming out.

 3. They won’t start panicking

-Unless your partner suffers from general anxiety disorder, you won’t see them starting sweating, freeze up or start breathing heavily.
+Unless your partner suffers from general anxiety disorder or gets nervous during arguments, you won’t see them start sweating, freeze up or start breathing heavily.
 A few tell-tale signs of someone showcasing guilt in a relationship include panicking and sweating.
 If your partner is innocent, they will try to solve the situation without breaking a sweat.
 They may get angry, but that’s just human nature.
 So, calm down, detective.

-If you’re tired of being accused of cheating when you’re innocent, we hope following some of the advice listed in this article will help you.
-And if your partner is the kind who gets angry at you for so much as sharing eye contact with a stranger of the opposite sex, it might be time to find yourself some greener, more sane pastures.
+If you’re tired of being accused of cheating when you’re innocent, following some of the advice listed in this article will help you.
+And if your partner is the kind who gets angry at you for so much as sharing eye contact with a stranger of the opposite sex, it might be time to think about some greener, more sane pastures.